Comparing cosmic shear nulling methods for Stage-IV surveys: Impact of nulling strategies on cosmological constraints

 where $S({\bf p})$ is the covariance of parameters ${\bf p}=[p_i,p_j]$ for which we consider both the $(\Omega_{\rm m}, S_8)$ and the $(w_0,w_{\rm a})$ planes, which are shown in Figure~\ref{fig:FoM}.

 For all nulling methods, a higher $k_{\rm max}$ leads to a decrease in the error bar but also a larger bias in the parameters, as expected.
 Unsurprisingly, $S_8$, which approximately quantifies the amplitude of the power spectrum, is the most strongly biased parameter (due to unmodelled baryon feedback) in all cases.
 A bias of less than $1\sigma$ in this parameter is only achieved for the most aggressive scale cut ($k_{\rm max}=0.1 \, h/{\rm Mpc}$) in every method apart from the LUnul method; for this method, the bias in $S_8$ can be reduced to less than $0.5 \sigma$ for a less aggressive scale cut, $k_{\rm max}=0.3 \, h/{\rm Mpc}$.
-The cost of this, however, is that the constraining power is reduced to a similar level as the standard case at $k_{\rm max}=0.1 \, h/{\rm Mpc}$.
+The cost of this, however, is that the constraining power is reduced to a similar level as the standard case at $k_{\rm max}=0.1 \, h/{\rm Mpc}$, this is mainly due to this method being a more aggressive loss of information compared to other methods.
 Considering constraints on $S_8$ alone, it is therefore difficult to motivate using any proposed nulling method to improve accuracy without the cost of lost precision.
 This statement only applies to attempts to remove sensitivity to all baryon feedback from the data vector however; if we are willing to model feedback then biases could be reduced and nulling methods may still offer significant benefits to guard against model inaccuracies on small scales.
 We have focused on the extreme case of ignoring baryon feedback altogether in the model, since we consider it desirable to construct a data vector entirely immune to small-scale astrophysics in order to demonstrate robustness of cosmological parameter constraints from cosmic shear.

 We find only small differences between the standard and BNT approaches, particularly in $S_8$.
 Constraints on $w_0$ and $w_a$ are less biased than the standard case for higher values of $k_{\rm max}$ although the FoM remains comparable across scale-cuts, as shown in the lower panel of Figure~\ref{fig:FoM}.
 This is likely due to there being only six tomographic bins, as previous work \citep{gu/etal:2025} has shown that the BNT method is much more effective when there are more redshift bins, which allows for a cleaner separation of the lens redshifts that contribute to each tomographic shear signal.